wp-plugins/standout-css3-buttons/readme.txt

   wp_deregister_style('standout_css3_button_style');
 }`

+= I don't see the plugin toolbar button(s). =

+This plugin adds one or more toolbar buttons to the HTML editor.
+You will not see them on the Visual editor.

+The label on the toolbar button is "CSS3 Button".

 == Screenshots ==

 1. Settings page
 2. All buttons

 == Changelog ==

+= 0.1.3 =
+- updated the plugin settings page list of parameters to indicate whether they are required or not
+- updated FAQ section of readme.txt

 = 0.1.2 =
 some security hardening added